vormiaphp/vormiaqueryjs/README.md

 ## 🚀 Quick Start with VormiaProvider

 The easiest way to get started with VormiaQueryJS is using the `VormiaProvider` component.
-This automatically handles client initialization and configuration:
+This automatically handles client initialization and configuration with built-in loading states and error handling:

 ```jsx
 import React from "react";